telephone

 close the project

-• I close telephone.py in the editor
+• I close test_telephone.py

-• I click in the terminal_ where the tests are running, then use q on the keyboard to leave the tests.
-The terminal_ goes back to the command line.
+• I use q on the keyboard to leave the tests.
+The terminal goes back to the command line.

-• I `change directory`_ to the parent of telephone
+• I change directory to the parent of telephone

 cd ..